openeggbert/mind-net/CONTRIBUTING.md

 - [ ] PreviousTerm, NextTerm
 - [ ] &map_id={}&term_id={}
 - [ ] dictionary_term - new column repetition bool default 1
+- [ ] Search Term - should also use the table dictionary_term_alias
+- [ ] Button Backlinks - remove
+- [ ] Button Visited - move to the top of the page

 ### Plugin Slipbox
 - [ ] Table map: add new column position